masikol/barapost/README.md

 1. **barapost-prober.py** -- this script submits several sequences (i.e. only a part of your data set) to NCBI BLAST server in order to determine what taxons are "present" in data set. "barapost-prober.py" saves accession numbers of best hit(s) of each submitted input sequence.
 Processing all sequences in this way takes too much time, what leads us to "barapost-local.py".

-2. **barapost-local.py** -- this script firstly downloads best hits "discovered" by "barapost-prober.py" from GenBank, then composes a database from doownloaded reference sequences on local machine and finally classifies the major part of data using created database. "barapost-local.py" creates a database and "BLASTs" input sequences with "BLAST+" toolkit.
+2. **barapost-local.py** -- this script firstly downloads best hits "discovered" by "barapost-prober.py" from GenBank, then composes a database from downloaded reference sequences on local machine and finally classifies the major part of data using created database. "barapost-local.py" creates a database and "BLASTs" input sequences with "BLAST+" toolkit.

-3. **barapost-binning.py** -- this script bins (divides into separate files) nucleotide sequences according to results of "barapost-prober.py" and "barapost-local.py"
+3. **barapost-binning.py** -- this script bins (divides into separate files) nucleotide sequences according to results of "barapost-prober.py" and/or "barapost-local.py"

 ![](imgs/Barapost-wokflow.png)

-## Manual
+## Manual and details

 You can find detailed information about Barapost at [Barapost Wiki](https://github.com/masikol/barapost/wiki).

-## How to cite
+## How to cite Barapost

 You can find paper describing the toolkit together with benchmark at [https://doi.org/10.1109/TCBB.2020.3009780](https://doi.org/10.1109/TCBB.2020.3009780).
 If you use Barapost in your research, it would be great if you could cite us.